mateusz/silverstripe-frontend/docs/sspagination-how-to.md

 Here is a more comprehensive example of using sspagination - we assume we are attempting  to list all pages available on the site, paginated in the chunks of 5.

+Make sure your requirements are set - see the main readme's "Pulling in the requirements" for instructions.

 First of all, we need to provide the data - this is a job for the backend code.
 Here is an example of how `Page.php` might look like: